HomeLearningYext Knowledge Engine

 Yext Knowledge Engine: Centralizing Ecommerce Product Information

 In ecommerce, product information is scattered across dozens of channels: your website, marketplaces, social media, review sites, maps, and directories.
-Yext Knowledge Engine provides a centralized platform for managing this product data and syndicating it accurately across hundreds of digital endpoints.
+Yext Knowledge Engine provides a centralized platform for managing this product data and syndicating it accurately across hundreds of digital endpoints, complementing product catalog enrichment workflows.
 This guide explores how Yext works for ecommerce, how to integrate it with scraped competitive data, and how to maximize the value of centralized product information management.

 What Is Yext Knowledge Engine?